dcbaker/cython/docs/src/tutorial/strings.rst

 code units in the surrogate pair use distinct value ranges, so the pair is always identifiable in a sequence of code points.

-As of version 0.15, Cython has extended support for surrogate pairs so that you can safely use an ``in`` test to search character values from the full :c:type:`Py_UCS4` range even on narrow platforms::
+As of version 0.15, Cython0 has extended support for surrogate pairs so that you can safely use an ``in`` test to search character values from the full :c:type:`Py_UCS4` range even on narrow platforms::